Authored by the expert who managed and guided the team behind the Croatia Property Pack

 What is the average housing price in the Croatian Islands in 2026?

-We are writing this as of the first half of 2026, using the latest data collected from authoritative sources that we manually double-checked.
+We are writing this in June 2026, with the latest data collected from authoritative sources that we manually double checked.

 By the way, you will find much more detailed price ranges in our property pack covering the real estate market in the Croatian Islands.